$3m SPREP/GEF Project to ratify and implement the Nagoya Protocol in the Pacific Region

 Fund-raising for ABS

-We prepared a successful $3m GEF-UNEP regional project proposal for the South Pacific Regional Environment Programme (SPREP) to assist 14 Pacific countries to implement the international Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (ABS) and to implement key measures to make it operational in this region.
+BioChimera and Jean Shannon & Associates partnered to prepare a successful $3m GEF-UNEP regional project proposal for the South Pacific Regional Environment Programme (SPREP) that is assisting 14 Pacific countries to implement the international Nagoya Protocol on Access to Genetic Resources and the Fair and Equitable Sharing of Benefits Arising from their Utilization (ABS), and to implement key measures to make it operational in this region.